saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 __Description__: Performs basic authentication when a URL on `host:port` asks for a username and password (`host:port:username:password` format).
 This option can be used multiple times.
 For examples, see [Authentication Using `--auth`](/secure-connections/sauce-connect/security-authentication).

-Sauce Connect Proxy's `--auth` flag will only send the header Authorization with a type of 'Basic'.
-If a resource responds with the header WWW-Authenticate of a type any other than 'Basic,' your authentication will fail and return a non-200 HTTP response.
+This flag will only send the header authorization with a type of 'Basic'.
+If a resource responds with the WWW-Authenticate header of a type any other than 'Basic,' your authentication will fail and return a non-200 HTTP response.
 HTTP Header Injection is disabled for SSL domains that are not re-encrypted by Sauce Connect Proxy, which means performing basic authentication in this way is disabled for all HTTPS domains passed to `--no-ssl-bump-domains` argument.<br/>
 __Shorthand__: `-a`

 ```java